Flux Knowledge Base

 Your team has a DRC-first layout policy | "Always run DRC before starting layout." |

-You want Copilot to avoid certain part families | "Avoid recommending parts from ABC123 series." |
+You want Flux to avoid certain part families | "Avoid recommending parts from ABC123 series." |

 Using Knowledge in Conversations

-When Copilot uses a Knowledge entry in a response, you'll see a reference under the "Accessed Knowledge" section in the chat.
+When Flux uses a Knowledge entry in a response, you'll see a reference under the "Accessed Knowledge" section in the chat.
 You can click to view which entry was used, and make edits if needed.

 You can disable specific Knowledge entries temporarily without deleting them if you don't want them to apply to a particular conversation.